lyngner/math_visuals/infra/static-site/README.md

    aws s3 cp index.html "s3://$STATIC_SITE_BUCKET/index.html"
    ```

+   The deploy script already issues an invalidation for `/api/*` and `/*` after
-   If the distribution caches these objects, optionally request an invalidation
+   reordering behaviours.
+If you skipped it, run the invalidation before
-   before re-running the curl checks:
+   re-running the curl checks:

    ```bash
    CLOUDFRONT_REGION=us-east-1